tdegeus/GooseFEM/docs/theory/readme.rst

 *   `cppmat <https://github.com/tdegeus/cppmat>`_

     Provides tensor classes and operations.
-(The amount of tensor-operations is limited in the main program, and even non-standard, but this library is crucial to compute the material response implemented in `GooseMaterial <https://github.com/tdegeus/GooseMaterial>`_.)
+(The number of tensor operations are limited in the main program, and even non-standard, but this library is crucial to compute the material response implemented in `GooseMaterial <https://github.com/tdegeus/GooseMaterial>`_.)

 *   `Eigen3 <http://eigen.tuxfamily.org/index.php?title=Main_Page>`_